- Plesk Onyx for Linux

 Default Passenger configuration shipped by Plesk is not affected.

-passenger_instance_registry_dir directive has been changed in configuration of Passenger, then privilege escalation may be possible.
+passenger_instance_registry_dir directive has been changed in the configuration of Passenger, then privilege escalation may be possible.

 Call to action

 Also, despite the fact that by default configuration shipped with Plesk is not affected, Passenger is upgraded to non-affected version in Plesk Onyx 17.8 already and is going to be upgraded in Plesk Onyx 17.5 later.